Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 This is the Code Institute student template for Codeanywhere.
 We have preinstalled all of the tools you need to get started.
 It's perfectly ok to use this template as the basis for your project submissions.
 Click the `Use this template` button above to get started.

-You can safely delete the Gitpod Template Instructions section of this README.md file,  and modify the remaining paragraphs for your own project.
-Please do read the Gitpod Template Instructions at least once, though!
-It contains some important information about Gitpod and the extensions we use.
+You can safely delete the IDE Template Instructions section of this README.md file,  and modify the remaining paragraphs for your own project.
+Please do read the IDE Template Instructions at least once, though!
+It contains some important information about the IDE and the extensions we use.

 ## How to use this repo